Jaynabergman/WETO_ddRAD/02_Preprocessing/01_Demultiplexing.md

 | RAD cutsite not found | 1,319,987 (0.1%) | 1,319,987 (0.1%) |
 | Retained reads | 971,781,833 (64.5%) | 1,496,857,793 (99.4%) |
 | Properly paired | 474,622,345 (63.0%) | 747,122,727 (99.2%) |

-Oct 24, 2024 - running with adapter seq defined and 1 adapter mis match allowed (as show in current script above)